ForceUniverse/bountyhunter/readme.md

 Feed document into the system so it can be indexed.

+	hunter.feedDocSync( "hello world", "This is a hello world document ... fix");

+You can also feed a document asynchronous and then it will use the asynchronous methods from Cargo.

-	hunter.feedDoc( "hello world", "This is a hello world document ... fix");
+	hunter.feedDoc( "hello world", "This is a hello world document ... fix").then((int docId) {
+		// do stuff here!
+	});

 Search for a document and retrieve the documents containing these words.